 Hazards covered by anticipation

-People reached by anticipation (activation)
+No. of people reached by anticipation (activations)

-START Network Ebola: 316,232
+Start Network, Ebola: 316,232

 Anticipation partners in country

 Uganda Red Cross Society | WFP | National Department for Relief, Disaster Preparedness and Management | Ministry of Water and Environment | Uganda National Meteorological Authority | Ministry of Gender, Labour and Social Development | Ministry of Agriculture, Animal Industries and Fisheries | Ministry of Local Government | Ministry of Planning, Finance and Economic Development

 Uganda is an equatorial country with a warm, tropical climate.
 The primary hazards that Ugandans face vary by region, but include floods (in the centre and the east, and along its major rivers), drought (especially in the north-east and centre), landslides and mudslides (along the Kenyan border in the east), epidemics, and earthquakes (along the western border).

 Hundreds of thousands of people are also at risk from volcanic eruptions in the southwest, though there have been no eruptions in recent years and data on potential future eruptions is lacking.
 On average, 200,000 Ugandans are affected by disasters every year.

 Uganda is a landlocked, low-income country, and the vast majority of people (approximately 84 per cent) live in rural areas.
 Approximately 20 per cent of the population lives below the poverty line.
 Upwards of 80 per cent are dependent on rain-fed agriculture, and the agricultural sector produces 25 per cent of Uganda’s gross domestic product.